JamalAlabdullah/Boxinator-app/README.md

 This application is deployed to Heroku at [https://boxinatorfrontendtest.herokuapp.com/](https://boxinatorfrontendtest.herokuapp.com/).

 ## Getting started
+Database:

+- Open PGAdmin4
+- Create a PostgreSQL database called "BoxinatorDb"
+- Open the data.sql file in the resources folder of boxAPI and insert for some dummy data.

 Backend:

-- Clone this repository and open the Boxinator in your IDE (IntelliJ, Eclipse etc.).
+- Clone this repository and open the Boxinator/boxAPI in your IDE (IntelliJ, Eclipse etc.).
 - Navigate and change src/main/resources/application.properties
     - Replace strings as necessary
         - spring.datasource.username => Your PostgreSQL username